Andriichello/articles/laravel/OVERRIDING_MODELS_QUERY_BUILDER.md

 <br>

 ## Step 4.
 Create querying methods <a name="overriding-step-4"></a>

-After completing steps 1-3 the `Holiday` is set up to use `HolidayQueryBuilder`, so now it's time to proceed with creating methods for querying.
+After completing steps 1-3 the `Holiday` is set up to use `HolidayQueryBuilder`, so now it's time to create methods for querying.

 ``` php
 /**